Central Committee of the Chinese Communist Party: Structure and membership selection

 The Central Committee houses three important party departments: (1) the Organization Department, (2) the Publicity Department, and (3) the United Front Work Department.
 It has a secretariat which performs routine tasks including arranging leadership's schedules and document flows.

-Central Committee members are elected every five years during the Party Congress, and they in turn vote for the new Politburo, standing committee, and general secretary.
-The Central Committee has full members (委员 – weiyuan) and alternate or candidate members (候补委员 – houbuweiyuan).
+Central Committee members are elected every five years during the National Congress, and they in turn vote for the new Politburo, standing committee, and general secretary.
+The Central Committee has full members (weiyuan) and alternate or candidate members (houbuweiyuan).
 The practice of having "full" and "alternate" members is consistent with other Leninist parties in history, such as the Communist Party of the Soviet Union or the Communist Party of Vietnam.
 Members are elected by National Congresses through a confirmation vote (i.e., vote "yes", "no", or abstain) on a candidate list, where the number of candidates exceed the number of available seats.
 Unlike the Politburo, whose membership has historically been determined by informal deliberations that include incumbent Politburo members and retired Politburo Standing Committee members, the method of candidate selection for the Central Committee membership receives less coverage, though it appears to be managed by the incumbent Politburo and its Standing Committee.
 Since the 1980s membership patterns in the Central Committee have gradually stabilized.
 For example, provincial governors and party secretaries are almost guaranteed a seat on the Central Committee.

 The primary difference between full members and alternate members is that full members have voting rights.
 Alternate members attend Central Committee plenary sessions, and can presumably voice their views on issues, but do not have the right to vote.
 At party plenary sessions, members of the Politburo seats at the front of the auditorium or meeting hall, facing the rest of the Central Committee.
 Full members are ordered by protocol, and seated, according to "surname stroke order" (xingshi bihua paiming), an impartial ordering system that is roughly equivalent of alphabetizing the names.
-Alternate members follow a different protocol sequence: they are arranged by the number of votes received when they were elected at the previous Party Congress.
+Alternate members follow a different protocol sequence: they are arranged by the number of votes received when they were elected at the previous National Congress.

 Alternate members may be elevated to full members if a full member dies in office, resigns, or is removed from the body.
-Priority of ascension to full member status is given to the alternate member who received the highest number of votes in favour at the previous Party Congress.
+Priority of ascension to full member status is given to the alternate member who received the highest number of votes in favor at the previous National Congress.

 Membership changes, such as the expulsion of a full member or an elevation of an alternate member, are confirmed through passing a formally adopted resolution at Central Committee plenary sessions.

 Contemporary composition

 Full members

 Most members of the Central Committee are provincial governors or government ministers.
-For example, officials holding, or expected to hold the following positions at the time of a new party congress can be generally expected to hold a seat on the Central Committee:
+For example, officials holding, or expected to hold the following positions at the time of a new national party congress can be generally expected to hold a seat on the Central Committee: